Master’s Thesis Guidelines for Music and Technology

 When selecting external advisors and experts, it is important to consider their ability to provide specialized knowledge and skills in response to specific inquiries or challenges faced by students.
 These advisors may offer technical advice, theoretical insights, or practical solutions relevant to the project’s needs.
 Furthermore, experts can assist students in developing a network of contacts that will be beneficial for their future professional lives.
 Given their diverse professional profiles, they can also encourage and support an interdisciplinary approach to the projects, enhancing the depth and breadth of the students’ work and fostering innovative and holistic solutions.

-The Examiners
+The examiners

 The examiners ensure a rigorous and fair evaluation process, assessing both the academic and artistic merits of the master’s thesis.
 In doing so, they contribute to the academic integrity and artistic excellence of the master’s program.

-Familiarization with the Project; Examiners must thoroughly familiarize themselves with all aspects of the project, including the demonstrative, written, and oral components.
+- Familiarization with the project: Examiners must thoroughly familiarize themselves with all aspects of the project, including the demonstrative, written, and oral components.
 This comprehensive understanding is essential for providing an accurate and fair evaluation.

-Examiners are responsible for providing a detailed written evaluation report.
+- Written Evaluation Report: Examiners are responsible for providing a detailed written evaluation report.
 This report should synthesize an assessment of all the three components, offering constructive feedback that highlights strengths and areas for improvement.
 This feedback should aim to help the student understand the strengths and weaknesses of their work, providing perspectives for future projects.

-Examiners must apply the established evaluation criteria consistently and fairly to all components of the thesis.
+- Application of evaluation criteria: Examiners must apply the established evaluation criteria consistently and fairly to all components of the thesis.
 This ensures that the assessment is aligned with the academic standards of the program.

 The function of the team is to facilitate a collaborative environment in which supervisors can share experiences, discuss challenges, and seek advice on how to effectively guide their students.